AMSAT-NA/PacSatFSKBoard/NOTES.md

 well as the two inductors.
 So add a 1nF or so capacitor to block DC.
 Adding the capacitor on board 6 between L35 and the PA was almost impossible.
-For the other rework, break the line between L35 and C112 and put the capacitor there, that should be much easier
+For the other rework, break the line between L35 and C112 and put the capacitor there, that should be much easier - On the new version, added a 1nF capacitor between L35 and the PA.

 The Iref input to the PA has the resistor and inductor swapped from what's in the datasheet, and there is also a .1uF capacitor from between the resistor and inductor to ground.
-It should probably match the datasheet.
+It should probably match the datasheet. - Changed to match the datasheet.

 The control voltage for the QPC1022 RF switches has a maximum value of 2.75V, it's being driven with 3.3V, which is too much.
-ACTIVE_N can be driven with an open drain, which would temporarily solve the problem.
+ACTIVE1\_N can be driven with an open drain, which would temporarily solve the problem.
 On board 6, which I did initial bring up on, the RF switch is always on when enabled.
 I don't know if there is some issues there or if driving it to high messed it up.
 This needs to be eventually tested on another board.
-The RF switches have been removed from board 6.
+The RF switches have been removed from board 6. - Added a voltage divider on the ACTIVE1\_N line to avoid the issue.

 A line needs to be run from the LNA's bias resistor to LNA_VCC so the bias actually has bias.